maryo/php-5.6-extensions-win32-VC12/README.md

 * Copy the other dll files to your PHP directory
 * Restart your server if any

-These extensions are compatible only with PHP 5.6 compiled using **Visual Studio 2013** thus it is not compatible with the original distribution.
+These extensions are compatible only with PHP 5.6 compiled using **Visual Studio 2013** thus it is **not compatible with the original PHP distribution**.